-Q: Why can I only keep two fish this year when in previous years there was no limit?
+Q: Why can I only keep two fish?

 A: After years of data collection and consideration of numerous alternatives, Wildlife Department biologists have concluded that an individual annual harvest limit is the best solution for long-term harvest management in Oklahoma.
-Fortunately, a majority of anglers will not be affected by this restriction, as 83 percent of paddlefish anglers keep two or fewer fish per year.
 The primary goals are to conserve the resource and reduce total harvest while preserving opportunity for as many anglers as possible.
 Catch-and-release angling for paddlefish remains available statewide, year-round with few restrictions.

-Q: I am confused about the new regulations.
-I have a permit, so what do I need to do to harvest a fish on a legal harvest day?
+Q: I have a permit, so what do I need to do to harvest a fish on a legal harvest day?

 A: Once an angler catches and decides to keep a fish, the fish should be labeled with the angler's paddlefish permit number.
 One option is to put duct tape around the bill and write the angler's permit number on the tape in permanent marker.
 Record the date and time of harvest on the "record of game" section on the paddlefish permit.
 Within 24 hours of harvest, the paddlefish must be reported.
 Go to wildlifedepartment.com or visit the Paddlefish Research Center during business hours to report your harvest.
 Once reported, the angler will receive a confirmation number.
 Retain the number for your records by writing it on the paddlefish permit.

-Q: Why is it now prohibited to snag for paddlefish with more than one rod and reel while fishing from a boat?
+Q: Why is it prohibited to snag for paddlefish with more than one rod and reel while fishing from a boat?